blackcloro/transaction-processor/README.md

 - Go 1.20 or later
 - Docker and Docker Compose
 - PostgreSQL 16 or later (if running without Docker)

-## Prerequisites

-- Go 1.20 or later
-- Docker and Docker Compose
-- PostgreSQL 16 or later (if running without Docker)
 - Migrate CLI tool (for database migrations if running without Docker)

 ## Quick Start